Scotland goes to the polls on Thursday 6 May 2021 to vote in one of the most important elections in history.

 However you do it, make sure you vote

-The Westminster system has failed Scotland, and Scotland’s voice has been disregarded throughout the Brexit process.
+The Westminster system has failed Scotland, and Scotland has been disrespected time and time again.
 At this election we must make sure Scotland’s voice is heard loud and clear.

 With so much at stake, this will be one of the most important elections in Scotland’s history.
-The SNP will put Scotland’s opposition to Brexit and our right to choose our own future as an independent nation at the heart of that contest.
+The SNP will put Scotland’s right to choose our own future as an independent nation at the heart of that contest.

 Make sure you’re ready to vote — and ask your friends and family to do the same.